The Foundations of Mongol Military Supremacy

 Nomadic Readiness

 Mongol society was inherently mobile.
 Every family lived in a ger (yurt) that could be dismantled in 30 minutes and loaded onto an ox-cart.
 Herds of horses, sheep, and goats provided food, clothing, and transport.
-Because the entire population was used to moving frequently, there was no need for a long system of military conscription and assembly.
+Because the entire population was accustomed to frequent movement, there was no need for a long system of military conscription and assembly.
 When Genghis called a kurultai (council) or issued a mobilization order, warriors could be on the march within hours.
 Compare this to European armies of the same era, which took days or weeks to gather scattered feudal levies.
+Mongol women also played a crucial role: they managed the herds and households while the men campaigned, ensuring that mobilization did not collapse the society.

 The Census and the "Soul Tax"